jonge-democraten/website/docs/design.md

     element.save(update_site=False)
 ```

-The created ColumnElements can now be added, via the admin, in column widgets on Page types that supports columns.
+The created ColumnElements can now be added, via the admin, in column widgets on Page types that supports columns (for example, all RichTextPages).

 To actually show the new element type on a template, create a new class, derived from Item, and let it return a template file, in `views.py`,
 ```Python